zara-abdulla/coffee-shop-sales-analysis/README.md

 ### **Machine Learning**

-- Sales and weather data are retrieved from MySQL.
+- Coffee sales and daily weather data are retrieved from a Dockerized MySQL database.
-- A simple machine learning model is built to forecast sales.
+- A Random Forest model is built to predict daily sales.
 - The model helps explore the relationship between weather conditions and sales performance.

 ### **Streamlit Dashboard**